Most reliable tumble dryer brands

 Other problems our survey shone a light on were bits of machines failing – door handles breaking and door release buttons ceasing to work properly are a bugbear for many dryer owners.

 And finally, we heard from a significant proportion of dryer owners who told us that their machines over-dried their clothes.
-This is a problem because it can lead to damage to the fabric of your clothes and shrinkage.
+This is a problem because it can lead to fabric damage and shrinkage.